 The timing of a pop-up ad can often decide whether it’s going to be considered as intrusive and frustrating by the user.
 Pop-ups that are displayed immediately after a webpage is accessed, are deemed intrusive by both Google and most internet users.

 As such, it is advisable to display such pop-ups after the user has browsed a certain length of content on the page.
 Ideally, pop-ups should be displayed when the user has reached the end of the content and is likely to leave the page.
 If the user likes the content, they’re more likely to click on the pop-up and not leave with a bad impression of the website.
+If you want to consider hiring professionals to do the job for you, learn more about SEO pricing here.

 A pop-up should be easily dismissible by the user.
 This can include a clear “X” mark at the corner of the pop-up or a button which closes the pop-up ad.
 Considerations should be made to close the pop-up if the user clicks outside of the pop-up (this shows intent to access content).